From loom spaces to veering triangulations: Convexity

+\begin{remark} Recall that the loom space $\calL$ is homeomorphic to $\RR^2$.
+We equip the latter with its usual (anti-clockwise) orientation, and transport this to $\calL$.
+Recall that $H = \hull(\Delta(T))$.
+The orientation of $\calL$ restricts to give an orientation of $H$.

+\reflem{Hull}\refitm{FiniteDisk} says that $H$ is homeomorphic to a closed disk minus finitely many boundary points.
+The boundary of $H$ is a collection of open intervals, each meeting exactly two cusps.
+The orientation of $H$ induces a circular ordering of these intervals and thus on $\Delta(H)$. \end{remark}

 \begin{lemma} Suppose that $a$ and $b$ are distinct cusps of $\Delta(H)$; suppose that $a$ and $b$ span an edge $e$ of $\veer(H)$.
-Then exactly one of the following occurs: \begin{itemize} \item $a$ and $b$ are adjacent in the circular order on $\Delta(H)$ or \item there is a tetrahedron $t$ of $T$ so that $R(t)$ properly spans $R(e)$. \end{itemize} \end{lemma}
+Then exactly one of the following occurs: \begin{itemize} \item $a$ and $b$ are adjacent in the circular order on $\Delta(H)$ or \item there is a tetrahedron $t \in T$ so that $\cell^{-1}(t)$ properly spans $\cell^{-1}(e)$. \end{itemize} \end{lemma}

+\begin{proof} Set $P = \cell^{-1}(e)$.
+We orient the geodesics of $P$ from $a$ to $b$.
+Let $\lambda$ and $\rho$ be the leftmost and rightmost of these; note that each is connected.

-\begin{proof} From \reflem{Hull}\refitm{FiniteDisk}, the fact that $\bdy R(e)$ has exactly two components, and the fact that $R(e)$ is open, we deduce that $H - R(e)$ has exactly two components.
-Call these $P$ and $Q$.
-Every cusp of $H$ is incident to $P$ or $Q$ with only $a$ and $b$ incident to both.
+From \reflem{Hull}\refitm{FiniteDisk}, the fact that $\bdy P = \lambda \cup \rho$ has exactly two components, and the fact that $P$ is open, we deduce that $H - P$ has exactly two components.
+We label these $K$ and $K'$, with $K$ to the left of $P$ and $K'$ to the right.
+Every cusp of $H$ is also a cusp of $K$ or of $K'$; only $a$ and $b$ are cusps of both.
+Note that $K \cup P$ is convex because it is obtained by cutting $H$ (a convex set by \reflem{HullsConvex}) along $\rho$, a rightmost geodesic.
+Similarly $K' \cup P$ is convex.